amitriptyline. (Elavil, Endep)

 GENERIC AVAILABLE: Yes

 STORAGE: Amitriptyline should be stored at room temperature in a tight, light resistant container.
-Avoid storage at temperatures above 30°C (86°F).
+Storage should be avoided at temperatures above 30 C (86 F).

 DOSING: Amitriptyline may be taken with or without food.
-The recommended adult dose is 40-150 mg daily in divided doses.
+The recommended adult dose is 100-300 mg daily in divided doses or at bedtime.
+The initial dose is 50-100 mg at bedtime that may be increased by 25 or 50 mg at bedtime as needed.
 The lowest effective dose should be used.

-PREGNANCY: Safety in pregnancy and children is not established.
+PREGNANCY: Safety of amitriptyline in pregnancy and children is not established.

 NURSING MOTHERS: Amitriptyline is secreted in human milk and potentially can adversely affect the nursing infant.

-SIDE EFFECTS: Sometimes troublesome side effects include fast heart rate, blurred vision, urinary retention, dry mouth, constipation, weight gain or loss, and low blood pressure on standing.
+SIDE EFFECTS: Sometimes troublesome side effects include fast heart rate, blurred vision, urinary retention, dry mouth, constipation, weight gain or loss, and low blood pressure on standing (orthostatic hypotenstion).
 Rash, hives, seizures, and hepatitis are rare side effects.

 Report Problems to the Food and Drug Administration